frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

 start date       DateTime          The date when the distribution order is leaving the origin location. end date         DateTime          The date of the distribution order delivery.
 Demands          demand            | The demand(s) (and quantity) pegged to the distribution order.
-This is a generated field. criticality      number            | The criticality is a number calculated by the optimization.
-This is a generated field.
+This is a generated field. criticality      number            | The criticality is a read-only field, calculated by the planning engine.
-                                   | It reprensents an indication of the urgency of the distribution order.
+                                   | It represents an indication of the slack time in the usage of the distribution order.
                                    | A criticality of 0 indicates that the distribution order is on the critical path of one or more demands.
-                                   | Higher criticality values indicate a delay of the distribution order will not immediately impact the delivery of any demand.
+                                   | Higher criticality values indicate a delay of the distribution order will not immediately impact the shipment of any demand.
                                    | A criticality of 999 indicates a distribution order that isn’t used at all to meet any demand.
+                                   | Note that the criticality is independent of whether the customer demand will be shipped on time or not.
+delay            Duration          | The delay is a read-only field, calculated by the planning engine.
+                                   | It compares the end data of the distribution order with the latest possible end date to ship all demands it feeds on time.
 ================ ================= =================================================================================================================================